okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 ### Create a BeerList Component

 To make this application easier to maintain, move the beer list fetching and rendering from `App.tsx` to its own `BeerList` component.
 Create `src/BeerList.tsx` and populate it with the code from `App.tsx`.
-Change all code references from `App` to `BeerList`, except in the JSX code.
+Change all code references from `App` to `BeerList`, except in the JSX code (where `App*` CSS classes are specified).

 ```typescript
 import * as React from 'react';